Eaternity/eaternity-website/_posts/foodprint/0000-01-01-environmental-footprints.md

     		<div class="col-xs-5 col-sm-4 small-push-top">
     		<p>
     			<br />
-    			Menus score the Rainforest Label if at least one product contains sustainable soy or palm oil, or if the meal contains no soy or palm oil at all.</p>
+    			Menus receive a 3 star the Rainforest Score if at least one product contains sustainable soy or palm oil, or if the meal contains no soy or palm oil at all.</p>

     		</div>